 We rely on independent certification, such as certifications of our products as "organic," "Fair Trade," or "Kosher," to differentiate some of our products from others.
 We offer one of the largest certified organic collections of tea in North America amongst branded tea retailers.
 We must comply with the requirements of independent organizations or certification authorities in order to label our products as certified.
-The loss of any independent certifications, which could harm our business.
+The loss of any independent certifications could adversely affect our marketplace position, which could harm our business.